cloverhackathons/OAuthPython/README.md

 ## Set Up

-Follow these [instructions](https://docs.clover.com/build/web-apps/) for creating a Clover web app and installing it to your sandbox test merchant.
-When creating the app, select the [permissions](https://docs.clover.com/build/permissions/) you want the OAuth token to have.
+From the [Sandbox developer dashboard](https://sandbox.dev.clover.com/developers), create a Clover web app.
+When creating the app, select the [permissions](https://docs.clover.com/clover-platform/docs/permissions) that you want the OAuth token to have.

 * On the app's **Settings** page, note _App ID_ and _App Secret_.
 Set them as `CLIENT_ID` and `CLIENT_SECRET` in `config.py`.
-* Under **Web Configuration**, set _Site URL_ and _CORS Domain_ to `http://localhost:3000`.
+* Under **Web Configuration**, set _Site URL_ to `http://localhost:3000`.

 Run:
 * `pip install -r requirements.txt`
 * `python oauth.py`

-In your web browser, visit [http://localhost:3000/](http://localhost:3000/).
+In your web browser, open [http://localhost:3000/](http://localhost:3000/).